UsusIpse/attribute-calculator/readme.txt

 == Installation ==

 After activation you will have a new submenu under Plugins.
 Follow that to enable and set your attribute name.
-Make sure you have an attribute with a number and you are good to go.
-This is designed to work with the attribute slug from Woo.
-So if you call your attribute 1 Foot, then the slug:
+Make sure you have an attribute terms with a number. ex: 1 Foot, 2 Feet, 4 Feet, ect This is designed to work with the attribute term's slug and will multiply by that number.
-1-foot will equal 1
-but
-1foot will return a non value, so don't mess with the slugs unless you know what you are doing
+You then need to add this attribute to your variable products along with it's terms, click use for variations and then you can avoid making variations for products that are sold in length, ect.

 == Frequently Asked Questions ==

+==To Do ==

+Use attribute term description or other field to hold the multiplier.

 == Screenshots ==
 1. Enable calculator and define attribute